qilingframework/qiling/README.md

 - Allows dynamic hotpatch on-the-fly running code, including the loaded library
 - True framework in Python, making it easy to build customized security analysis tools on top

-Qiling also made its way to internal conference
+Qiling also made its way to various international conferences

 2020: